syntax-tree/mdast-zone/readme.md

 ## API

 Note that **mdast-zone** is not a plugin by itself.
-It should be used by one.
+It should be used by a remark plugin.

 ### zone(options)